combo-lab/combo/guides/real_time/channels.md

 ### Messages

-The `Phoenix.Socket.Message` module defines a struct with the following keys which denotes a valid message.
-From the [Phoenix.Socket.Message docs](https://hexdocs.pm/phoenix/Phoenix.Socket.Message.html).
+The `Combo.Socket.Message` module defines a struct with the following keys which denotes a valid message.
+From the [Combo.Socket.Message docs](https://hexdocs.pm/phoenix/Combo.Socket.Message.html).

 - `topic` - The string topic or `"topic:subtopic"` pair namespace, such as `"messages"` or `"messages:123"`
 - `event` - The string event name, for example `"phx_join"`